shipleyux/sober-map/testing.md

 To improve the site's performance metrics—particularly **Largest Contentful Paint (LCP)** and **First Contentful Paint (FCP)**—the hero background image on the contact page was removed and replaced with a solid background color.

 Hero images, especially large or uncompressed ones, can significantly delay the time it takes for meaningful content to appear on screen.
-By removing the image, we reduced the overall **page weight**, improved **load speed**, and provided a faster, more responsive experience, particularly on mobile devices or slower connections.
+By removing the image, I reduced the overall **page weight**, improved **load speed**, and provided a faster, more responsive experience, particularly on mobile devices or slower connections.

 This change contributed to an increase in the Lighthouse **Performance** score without negatively affecting the user experience or design clarity.